Freising: History

-The construction of the Freising Cathedral in its current romanesque style started in 1159 and was completed in 1205.
+The construction of the Freising Cathedral in its current Romanesque style started in 1159 and was completed in 1205.
 The Romanesque wooden ceiling was replaced by a gothic vault in 1481–1483.

 Freising went through difficult times during the Thirty Years' War.
 In 1632, the Swedish King Gustavus Adolphus came through Freising on his way to Munich.
 He demanded 30,000 guilders as the sum to protect the city from destruction.
 Nevertheless, his army sacked the city.
 Hunger and plague raged when the Swedes invaded the city again in 1646.
 In 1674, the Church placed a statue of the Virgin Mary in the city square as a sign that war and plague had been overcome.

 A wave of witch hunts and trials broke out from 1715–1717 in Freising, and again in 1721–1723.
 Most of the accused were child beggars.
 Several children were executed.

-In 1802/1803 Bavaria fell under the influence of Napoleonic France in which church controlled lands were secularized.
+In 1802/1803 Bavaria fell under the influence of Napoleonic France and church-controlled lands were secularized.
 In Freising, the more than thousand-year-old bishopric was abolished.
 The Roman Catholic Church lost most of its properties and authority over the city.

-Though the seat of the diocese was moved to Munich in 1821, including the elevation to an archdiocese, Freising has remained the seat of diocesan administration until today.
+Although the seat of the diocese was moved to Munich in 1821, including the elevation to an archdiocese, Freising has remained the seat of diocesan administration until today.
+The Diocesan Museum is located in Freising.

 In 1858 the Bavarian Eastern Railway Company built the first railway line from Munich to Freising, Landshut and Regensburg for passenger and rail traffic.

-Near the end of the Second World War, Allied aircraft bombed Freising on April 18, 1945.
-By April 30, units of the US Army arrived in Freising.
+Near the end of the Second World War, Allied aircraft bombed Freising on 18 April 1945.
+By 30 April, units of the US Army arrived in Freising.

+In 1998, Mamdouh Mahmud Salim, also known as Abu Hajir al-Iraqi, a key figure in the founding of al-Qaeda and a trusted associate of Osama Bin Laden, was apprehended in Freising.

 In 2006, Pope Benedict XVI visited Freising during a papal visit.
 He was formerly archbishop of Munich/Freising from 1977 to 1982.